Adelaide 6 Day Race 2018: Blisters Results

 Learning how to PREVENT and TREAT blisters just makes sense.
 If you want to be more proactive about your blister situation don’t know where to start, I can definitely help:

-If you take me up on one or both of these and there’s something you don’t understand, something’s not working for you, you don’t know how to use something, or you think I’m talking s#%t, call me out on it!
-Let me know!
-Get in touch and we’ll troubleshoot the issue to its fullest.
+If you take me up on one or both of these and there’s something you don’t understand, something’s not working for you, you don’t know how to use something, or you think I’m talking s#%t, let me know!
+Get in touch and we’ll troubleshoot the issue together to its fullest.
 I’m passionate about YOU managing YOUR foot blisters better.

 Thanks for having me Ben, Michelle and all the competitors.
 Hope to see you next year :)